zacanger/clcl/README.md

 ## Bugs

-After running `clcl -c`, behavior is strange.
-Sometimes new changes never show up in the db, and other times a new change will restore everything that was cleared.
-Possibly race condition since reading from the clipboard and writing to JSON are both sync?
+`clcl -c` doesn't actually work.
+Looks like a race condition between the sync daemon and clearing the db.

 ## License